tsgates/arch-wiki-markdown/wiki/Pacman.md

 1. Boot using the Arch install media.
 2. Mount your root filesystem.
-3. Update the pacman database via pacman -Syy.
+3. Update the pacman database and upgrade via pacman -Syyu.
 4. Reinstall the broken package via pacman -r /path/to/root -S package.

 Q: I installed software using "make install"; these files do not belong to any package!